 Program Cost \$19,997.00

-Tuition \$16,671.00
+Tuition \$17,171.00

-Curriculum 1 \$2,726.00
+Curriculum \$2,726.00

-Registration Fee 1 \$100.00
+Registration Fee \$100.00

-Computer 12 \$500.00

-1 These items are non-refundable once the student starts and issued to the student 2 This item is optional and will be removed from the total cost if opted out
+&lt;sup>1 These items are non-refundable once the student starts and issued to the student

 The IT Security and Administration program includes six courses that provide the knowledge and skills to help students obtain a well-rounded IT education.
 Upon completion of the program, the candidate will have valuable understanding and skills in basic hardware installation, troubleshooting and maintenance, networking and topology support, security configuration and analysis, as well as the configuration, securing, maintenance and troubleshooting of a computer network.
 This includes security measures, web authentication, and extensive TCP/IP familiarity.
-The coursework and practice tests within the program prepare students to sit for the following Industry Certification exams: CompTIA A+, Microsoft Azure Fundamentals, Linux Essentials, Microsoft Security Compliance and Identity Fundamentals, CompTIA Networking+, and CompTIA Security +.
+The coursework and practice tests within the program prepare students to sit for the following Industry Certification exams: CompTIA A+, Microsoft Azure Fundamentals, Microsoft Azure AI Fundamentals, Linux Essentials, Microsoft Security Compliance and Identity Fundamentals, CompTIA Networking+, and CompTIA Security +.
 All eligible students may receive at least one certification exam voucher upon request for each exam at no cost.